 Pack up your personal photos and family heirlooms.
 Presenting potential buyers with a clean, impersonal environment so they can envision themselves living in the space.
 Depersonalizing the home makes it easier for buyers to visualize how the home might look filled with their belongings.

-Step two step is to address updates and repairs.
+step is to address updates and repairs.
 Evaluate your home and take care of any pressing issues.
 As buyers tour your home, if they spot items such as leaking pipes, broken railings it gives the impression that the home may not have been well cared for.
 Focus on any practical – Replace missing tiles, fix torn screens, touch up holes or cracks in walls.
 Replace cracked windowpanes and moldings.
 Making repairs like these won’t cost a lot of money yet they will have a huge impact on a buyer’s impression of your home.
 Consider painting walls neutral colors.
 A fresh coat of paint will can make all the difference.

-Step Three The final is redecorating and staging.
+The final is redecorating and staging.
 Whether you do this on your own, or with the help of a professional stager, its an important part of maximizing home value.
 Lighting and furniture placement can make such a difference in helping potential buyers to see themselves as the new owner of the home.
 One low cost but very effective way of showcasing your property, is by making it appear brighter.
 Buyers prefer bright, cheerful homes to those that appear dark and cramped.
 Allow the natural light to shine by keeping drapes and shades open.
 Retract the awnings on the deck.
 Replace lower wattage light bulbs with brighter bulbs.
 Sometimes changing out some light fixtures will brighten a room instantly.

 For most, buying and selling real estate is the largest financial decisions they will make in their lifetimes.
 To help get the most out of your best investment, it may take a little extra effort, but it sure is worth it.